Defensive Driving in Texas

 Ticket Dismissal Course

 The TX traffic court handling your case may send you a notice to inform you if you're eligible to have your ticket dismissed.
 If you didn't receive notification, check with the court before you enroll in traffic school.

-Generally, to be eligible, you will need to meet the following requirements:
+Generally, to be eligible for defensive driving for a ticket, you will need to meet the following requirements:

 - You were not driving a commercial vehicle when you received the traffic ticket.

 - You haven't taken a court-ordered defensive driving course in Texas in the 12 months prior to receiving your ticket.

 - You have a valid Texas driver's license.